Follow me in twitter

 Where’s the “Product” in “Social Media?”

 XTREME_small.jpgLately it seems like “Social Media” has become “Social Marketing.”
 Do a Google search on “Social Media” and many of the links lead to marketing related information.
-Also, I don’t know about you but a sizable number of my Twitter followers seem to be pushing social media marketing.
+Also, I don’t know about you but a sizable number of business Twitter users seem to be pushing social media marketing.
 But there are many dimensions to social media.
 It is, after all, merely a collection of online interactive publishing and interpersonal connection capabilities that can be used for many purposes, including customer care, product development, non-marketing communications…the list goes on.
 Even if one does focus on the marketing aspects of social media, where and when are the discussions on product strategy occurring?
 If a key approach for social media communications is being authentic, how does one market a bad product using social media?
 Do you honestly reveal the shortcomings of your product?
 To market a product authentically and effectively, does the social media strategy planning need to begin with how to engineer great products, followed by how to market them socially in an effective manner?
-I really think that the answer to both of these questions is “yes.”
-To frame this simply, I think there is a chain of trust that exists that includes product, users/referrers for the product and purchasing decision-makers.
+The answer to both of these questions should be “yes.”
+To frame this simply, think there is a chain of trust that exists that includes product, users/referrers for the product and purchasing decision-makers.
 If word of mouth marketing results in a sale to a purchaser who is not subsequently happy with the purchase, the chain of trust is broken.
 And that break might occur with a poor product or a poor word of mouth referral that doesn’t accurately address the needs of the purchaser.
 What do you think?

 Free State Social